 At the mouth of the Berchtesgaden National Park, surrounded by the Alps, lies Königssee.
-This 8 km long, 1250 m wide and 190 m deep lake is a must see while visiting Bavaria.
+This 8 km long, 1250 m wide and 190 m deep lake is a must-see while visiting Bavaria.

-Königssee can best be reached by taking the Deutsche Bahn to Berchtesgaden.
+Königssee Lake can best be reached by taking the Deutsche Bahn to Berchtesgaden.
 Just ask a DB employee or call their offices for further information.